An integral Relationship for a new Fractional One-phase Stefan Problem: Introduction

 \section{Introduction}

 The free boundary problems for the one-dimensional diffusion equation are problems linked to the processes of melting and freezing.
 In these problems the diffusion, considered as a heat flow, is expressed in terms of instantaneous local flow of temperature, and a latent heat-type condition at the interface connecting the velocity of the free boundary and the heat flux of the temperatures in both phases.
-This kind of problems have been widely studied in the last 50 years (see \cite{Alexiades, Cannon, Crank, Elliott, Gupta, Lunardini, Rubi, Tar1, Tar2}).\\ In this paper a fractional Stefan problem is considered.
-That is, a problem governed by a fractional diffusion equation (FDE) with two unknown functions: a two variables function $u=u(x,t)$ and a free boundary $s=s(t)$.\\ When the order of the FDE is less than 1, the process is called anomalous diffusion and it has been studied by numerous authors \cite{FM-AnaPropAndAplOfTheW-Func, Gusev, Kilbas, Luchko3,FM-TheFundamentalSolution, MK:2000, Podlubny, Yuste:2010}.
-For example it has been observed that the behaviour of proteins is subdiffusive due to molecular crowding \cite{BF:2005}.
-Also, Mainardi studied in \cite{FM-libro} the application to the theory of linear viscoelasticity.\\
+This kind of problems have been widely studied in the last 50 years (see \cite{Alexiades, Cannon, Crank, Elliott, Gupta, Lunardini, Rubi, Stefan, Tar1, Tar2}).\\

+In this paper a new fractional Stefan problem is considered.
+That is, a problem governed by a fractional diffusion equation with two unknown functions: a two variables function $u=u(x,t)$ and a free boundary $s=s(t)$.\\
-Fractional free boundary problems where studied in \cite{Atkinson, MB:2014, JiMi:2009, Li-Xu-Jiang, RoTa:2014, Voller:2014} and it has been observed that growth of frost on a cooled plate can be superdiffusive \cite{TBR:1993}.

 Voller et al. \cite{Voller:2013} state that if we consider an ideal non local flow and we replace it in a heat balance equation, we derive in subdiffusion, modeled by a fractional diffusion equation involving the fractional Caputo derivative in time of order $\al \in (0,1)$.
-Following this idea, we consider the non local flow given by
+This kind of diffusion is called anomalous diffusion and it has been studied by numerous authors \cite{ FM-AnaPropAndAplOfTheW-Func, Gusev, Kilbas, Luchko3,FM-TheFundamentalSolution, MK:2000, Podlubny, Yuste:2010}.
+Several applications were considered and, in particular, Mainardi studied in \cite{FM-libro} the application to the theory of linear viscoelasticity.\\

+Regarding the formulation of fractional free boundary problems, it has been observed that the movement of the moisture boundary in an horizontal porous brick diffusion can be both as sub or superdiffusive.
+Other experiments have shown that growth of frost on a cooled plate can be superdiffusive \cite{TBR:1993}.

+We propose here to formulate our problem by changing the classical Fourier law which sets that the heat flux is proportional to the temperature gradient.
+We suppose that the heat flux is proportional to a ``fractional back in time gradient''